noahpaige13/Multiplayer_Hangman_WUSTL_330_Rapid_Prototype_And_Development/README.md

 2. Frameworks (20 points):
 - Uses React for front-end (10 points)
-- Uses Node.js for back-end (10 points)
+- Uses Express for back-end (10 points)

 3. Functionality (50 points):
 - Users can register and log in (10 points)